abhishta91/antibody_montecarlo/README.md

     return rv
 ```

-## $plot\_boundary$ function plots the number of occurances of cutoff value for each base rate and calculates upper and lower boundaries on the basis of values provided.
+## `plot\_boundary` function plots the number of occurances of cutoff value for each base rate and calculates upper and lower boundaries on the basis of values provided.

 ```python